 MAYFLOWER II: Reproduction GalleonAdd to My Trip | View My Trip

 The historic Mayflower II, which is owned by Plimoth Plantation, arrived at Mystic Seaport Museum in early November 2016 to continue a multi-year restoration in the Henry B. duPont Preservation Shipyard.
-The preservation work on the wooden ship will be carried out over a span of 30 months.
-The project is scheduled for completion prior to 2020—the 400th anniversary of the Pilgrims’ arrival.
+The project is scheduled for completion in fall 2019, after which time the ship will return to Plymouth to participate in the 400th anniversary of the Pilgrims’ arrival in 2020.

-The ship will be hauled out of the water in the yard.
-Due to the nature of the work, visitors should not plan on being able to board the vessel, although she will be on display in the Shipyard during the restoration.
+The ship is hauled out of the water in the yard.
+Due to the nature of the work, visitors are not able to board the vessel, although she will be on display in the Shipyard during the restoration.

 History of the Mayflower II